hanxiaomax/Learncpp_CN/docs/2-12-Header-guards.md

 COPY

-For advanced readers
+!!! info "扩展阅读"

     In large programs, it’s possible to have two separate header files (included from different directories) that end up having the same filename (e.g. directoryA\config.h and directoryB\config.h).
 If only the filename is used for the include guard (e.g. CONFIG_H), these two files may end up using the same guard name.
 If that happens, any file that includes (directly or indirectly) both config.h files will not receive the contents of the include file to be included second.
 This will probably cause a compilation error.

 	Because of this possibility for guard name conflicts, many developers recommend using a more complex/unique name in your header guards.
 Some good suggestions are a naming convention of <PROJECT>_<PATH>_<FILE>_H , <FILE>_<LARGE RANDOM NUMBER>_H, or <FILE>_<CREATION DATE>_H

-Updating our previous example with header guards
+## Updating our previous example with header guards

 Let’s return to the _square.h_ example, using the _square.h_ with header guards.
 For good form, we’ll also add header guards to _geometry.h_.